 Where can I go to see a preview of classes that are offered before registration opens?

 On the Kennesaw State website there is a link to the “Schedule of Classes,” which is the Dynamic Bulletin.
 This shows the classes for the current term and also the classes for the upcoming term as they become available.
-Each department should also have a 3-year schedule of upcoming classes on its website so you can see what courses are planned in future semesters.

 What happens if I miss the last day to withdraw?
 Do I automatically receive an F?

 Students who withdraw after the midpoint of the term are not eligible for a grade of "W” except in cases of hardship or extenuating circumstances, as approved by the Division of Student Affairs.
 Students withdrawing after the withdrawal deadline date receive a grade of "WF" for the course(s), which counts the same as an "F" for GPA purposes.
 Please consult the Financial Aid Office for the impact of withdrawing from classes.

 What is eCore?